thoetz/Exploring_SQL/Creating_SocialMedia_database.md

 -	Comments
 -	Followers
 -	Following
--	Step 2 a: Research – has anyone solved this problem before.
+-	Step 2 a: Research – has anyone solved this problem before?
 Can you learn from their work and solutions to make your work faster and cleaner
 -
 Step 2: Constraints
 -	Each profile can only like a photo once